itsamanpathak/Nasa-Pictures-App-Demo-/README.md

 # Nasa-Pictures-Demo-App
-This is a demo app that fetches the pictures from a json file and display in the app
+This is a very simple demo app that only fetches the pictures from a json file and display in the app